Flickr-Foundation/flickr-photos-api/README.md

 # flickr-photos-api

-This is a library for getting information about photos from the Flickr API.
+This is a library for using the Flickr API at the [Flickr Foundation].

-It's not a general-purpose Flickr API library.
+It's *not* a general-purpose Flickr API library.
-It's designed for use at the [Flickr Foundation], and provides a subset of Flickr API methods with the following goals:
+It provides a subset of Flickr API methods with the following goals:

+*   Provide reusable code that can be called across all our projects.
 *   Abstract away some of the details of the Flickr API -- for example, licenses are returned as complete dictionaries, rather than as the numeric license IDs returned by Flickr API methods.
 *   Apply types to all results, so the Flickr API can be used safely in a typed context.

 [Flickr Foundation]: https://www.flickr.org/